russ-blaisdell/nextgen-engineering/docs/api-gateway/overview.md

 for mistakes when working with exposing your network via a VPN is quite high and the ability to detect those issues before they are exploited is low.

-## So what's this API Gateway thingy?
+## So what's this API Gateway thing

 An API Gateway is a solution that acts as a bridge to expose and govern access to services within your network.
 It operates at layer 7 of the networking stack and is able